marseillebd/kiss-tools/README.md

 A set of development tools:
 - functional enough to support a self-hosting compiler for a full typed functional language
-- simple enough to hack on, and hand-compile where necessary
+- simple enough to hack on as a routine matter
+- simple enough to compile by hand
 - performant _enough_, just so you can't grab a cuppa every time you use them

 # An Approach